thalium/thalium.github.io/www/content/posts/ECW2021-WriteUp.md

 The thing is that when you disassemble the challenge you won't see the corresponding call to printf.
 This was a first line of approach.

-Now executing it with an input it will give you:
+Now, executing it with an input will give you:

 ```
 $ ./wysiwyg toto